Cornbread croutons are quick and easy to make with leftover cornbread! They make a great addition to salads, soups, chilis, and more.

 - Heat oven to 350°F. Line a baking sheet with parchment paper or aluminum foil and set aside.

-- Place cornbread cubes on prepared baking sheet in a single layer, leaving space between each one.
+- Place cornbread cubes onto the lined baking sheet in a single layer, leaving space between each one.

 - Bake for 6-7 minutes and then flip each crouton over.